curl/everything-curl/curl.md

 time, it might be good to read a few old mails first to get to learn the culture and what's considered good practice.

-The mailing lists and the bug tracker have changed hostings a few times and there are reasons to suspect it might happen again in a future.
+The mailing lists and the bug tracker have changed hosting providers a few times and there are reasons to suspect it might happen again in a future.
 It is just things that happen to a project that lives for a long time.